cos205/project-6-template/README.md

 # Project 6

-The project description is provided in the file Project5.pdf
+The project description is provided in the file Project 6.pdf You can implement your assembler in either Java, or Python, and will need to add a lang.txt file with either "python" or "java" in your ```/src/HackAssembler``` directory.
+We recommend following / implementing the APIs presented in lecture 6.

 ## Materials